Marcos-Iorio/Marcos-Iorio/README.md

 📖 I have a System Analyst degree.

-💻 I've knowledge in React, Context API, Sass, Tailwind, React-Query, Typescript, Redux.
-Now Testing and practicing Nextjs.
+💻 I've knowledge in React, Context API, Sass, Tailwind, React-Query, Typescript, Redux, Next, Firebase, MongoDB, MySQL, Node, Express, JWT.

-⚙️ I've some experience using Slim to create a API REST with php and JWT to validate the users.
-In the future i would like to learn a backend language like Go.
+⚙️ I would love to learn a backend language like Go in the future.

 📞 Reach me by sending me a [mail](marcossiorio@gmail.com) or throught [Linkedin](https://www.linkedin.com/in/marcos-ignacio-iorio/).